The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 - As alumni, graduates of this program will commit to paying it forward — donating to Hope College so that future students can have the same transformational experience

 Phase one of the applications for the Hope Forward program will include an essay response to the prompt below and a letter of recommendation.
-Submissions are due by February 1, 2021.
+Applications can be submitted between now and February 1, 2022.

-In 2021–2022, students with the following criteria were invited to apply for the Hope Forward Program:
+Students entering college in Fall 2022 with the following criteria are invited to apply for the Hope Forward Program:

-- Out of region: students from outside of MI, IL, IN, OH, and WI
+- Out of Region: students who are living or attending school outside of MI, IL, IN, OH and WI

 - GPA of 3.0 or higher